Zhajiangmian: Sichuan

 In Sichuan cuisine, zajiangmian (雜醬麵) is considered its own version of zhajiangmian.

 Despite the similarity in name and contents, there is actually no clear evidence that zajiangmian originates from zhajiangmian.
 Ground meat is used instead of diced meat.
 Doubanjiang is also added to the sauce.
 This results in the zajiang meat sauce being more watery than zhajiang sauce, and the dish is less salty.
 Boiled, leafy vegetables are served with the noodles.
 Zajiangmian is typically served in soup, but there is also a version that is mixed directly with the sauce.
 Chili oil and chopped green onion are usually added as toppings.

 Northeast China

-In Liaoning and Jilin, the zhajiang sauce is traditionally fried with Dajiang sauce.
+In Liaoning and Jilin, the zhajiang sauce is traditionally fried with dajiang sauce.

 Ground meat is commonly used.
-Northeast zhajiang sauce also has two special variations: 'Egg Zhajiang' and 'Egg and Green Chili Zhajiang' which contain no meat.
+Northeast zhajiang sauce also has two special variations, egg zhajiang and egg and green chili zhajiang, which contain no meat.

 Cantonese

-In Cantonese especially Hong Kong cuisine, ketchup and chili sauce is added to the base zhajiang sauce and brings a slightly sweet, spicy, and sour flavor.
+In Cantonese cuisine, especially Hong Kong cuisine, ketchup and chili sauce are added to the base zhajiang sauce for a slightly sweet, spicy, and sour flavor.

 Buddhist

-A vegetarian version of zhajiang sauce may be made by substituting ground beef or pork with finely diced extra firm smoked tofu (熏豆腐乾), edamame (毛豆), eggplant, or extra firm tofu (素雞).
+A vegetarian version of zhajiang sauce may be made by substituting ground beef or pork with finely diced extra firm smoked tofu (熏豆腐乾), edamame (毛豆), eggplant, or extra-firm tofu (素雞).
 The vegetarian versions generally call for soybean paste of any sort instead of soy sauce, since the tofu chunks are larger and need more structure.